als9xd/4bar/DEVGUIDE.md

 2. Create a new route in `4bar/server/definitions/express/express_route_definitions.js`

-	* This will setup the url (route) so when a client tries to access that url the server how to respond
+	* This will setup the url (route) so when a client tries to access that url the server knows how to respond

 The most basic route that you can setup would look like this